-The following themes have been developed based on the consultations and research, and to tie in with the Met Office Purpose.
+The following themes within the CSA are based on the consultations and research, and tie in with the Met Office Purpose.

 Performance metrics and deliverables have been developed using evidence and information that has been gathered from surveys and research undertaken by the PWSCG, the Met Office and other independent research organisations.
 These surveys include the Public Perception Survey, Trust Tracker, Consumer Accuracy Index and ad-hoc warning surveys.